oskaripessinen/music-player/README.md

-You can download songs and playlists using youtube links, and play them.
+Music player that can download songs or playlists and play them.
 libraries: pytube, customtkinter and python-vlc